-This year, ECPAT International celebrates 30 years of preventing and responding to the sexual exploitation of children around the world, and a thirtieth birthday is a good moment to take stock of what we know and look to the future.
+In 2020, ECPAT International celebrated 30 years of preventing and responding to the sexual exploitation of children around the world.
+A thirtieth birthday is a good moment to take stock of what we know and look to the future.
 Over the years, we have organised our work by focusing on five forms and contexts of child sexual exploitation.
 However, as the world has rapidly changed so too has the nature of these crimes.

 Click on the images to access the five summary papers.